Nakajima quiver varieties in dimension four: The dimension vectors

-for some \(n\geq1\). \item[(2),(3)] Similarly to the previous argument, vertices of weight \(1\) are connected in a chain of \(1\)s.
-On the other side, we apply \cref{lem:12chain} to see this must terminate as \(\mir(\ade)\) for some \(\ade\neq\A\):
+\item[(2),(3)] Similarly to the previous argument, vertices of weight \(1\) are connected in a chain of \(1\)s.
+On the other side, we apply \cref{lem:12chain} to see this must terminate as \(\mir(\ade)\) for some \(\ade\neq\A\), giving

 \item[(2),(4)] Applying \cref{lem:1chain} again, the only possibility is to have a chain of \(1\)s connecting the unbalanced vertices and to connect another pair of \(1\)s in a cycle.
 This is